Saturday, August 23, 2025

 Folks-

 I first made baked oatmeal over ten years ago, using a standard recipe from Allrecipes.
-It's a great morning cake or cereal if you're gluten free.
+It's a great morning breakfast cake or cereal if you're gluten free.
 I have found the recipe adapts very well to being lactose free as well.
 Both came in handy when I brought it to work for everyone to enjoy, as I have coworkers who are allergic to both lactose and gluten (no, really allergic, as in tested and everything, not "gluten adverse".)

 Some people take a hunk of this, crumble it in a bowl, add milk and eat it like a cereal.
 I don't.
 I eat it like a crumbly cake because if I want a cereal made of oats I just skip a few steps and make oatmeal.